 The Giving Forward Program was born out of building customized estate plans and helping families achieve their legacy goals.

-(Estate plans is lawyer speak for wills, trusts, powers of attorney, and health care directives, but you already knew that.)
+(Estate plan is lawyer speak for wills, trusts, powers of attorney, and health care directives, but you already knew that.)

 I'm all about helping you be your own best advocate so that you get to sit in the driver's seat and call the shots in your legal matters.